oracle-livelabs/oci/oci-apm-helidon/0-introduction/introduction.md

-﻿# Introduction
+# Introduction

 ## About this Workshop

 This workshop walks you through how to:

-* Enable OpenTracing for a Java microservice based Helidon SE application using  Oracle Application Performance Monitoring (APM)
+* Enable OpenTracing for a Java microservice-based Helidon SE application using  Oracle Application Performance Monitoring (APM)
 * Trace the workflow within a service and across multiple services
 * Use the Helidon SE application and its build instructions, described in the **[Helidon SE Tracing Guide](https://helidon.io/docs/latest/#/se/guides/06_tracing)**.